Cam Newton Workout and Diet

 ‘Eat on schedule.
 If you can eat on schedule, you won’t miss or think anything different, and you’ll be all right.’

-Cam Newton’s Fitness Routine
+Cam Newton’s Workout Routine

 As a kid, Newton was a promising basketball and baseball player, and is famous for his strength and speed.
 His athleticism is what makes him so popular.